mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 In this case, you should point out that the function name `ValidateAndSerialize` needs to change even though they're not actually touching that line.
 This is especially common for things like naming or code comments where the change causes it to go out of date.

-I'll also softly break this rule if the the changelist is already pretty solid and I have very few notes, but I notice something nearby that would be an easy fix.
+I will softly break this rule if the the changelist is solid right off the bat and I have very few notes, but I notice something nearby that would be an easy fix.
 In these cases, I make it clear that they can ignore the note.

->(out of scope, optional) We can pull the variable assignment out of the `if` / `else`.

-TODO: show a diff of this
+{% include image.html file="out-of-scope-note.png" alt="Pointing out an issue that's out of scope" max_width="790px"  img_link=true %}

 ## Look for opportunities to split up large reviews